ParanoidUser/codewars-handbook/kata/7-kyu/multiple-implications/README.md

 In logic, an implication (or material conditional) states that If p is true, q should be true too.

-We can express the result of any implication of two statements as an logical table:
+We can express the result of any implication of two statements as a logical table:
 ```
 p\q T F
 T   T F